bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 please note an exception to this definition is possible if a pharmacological within-scan challenge is performed).

 ![Figure 1](images/PET_scan_overview.png "Overview of PET recording data")

 Figure 1: Overview of a common PET experiment, including blood measurements, and defined on a common time scale.
-Note, “time zero”can either be defined as time of injection or scan start, and all the PET and blood data should be decay-corrected to this time point.
+Note, “time zero” can either be defined as time of injection or scan start, and all the PET and blood data should be decay-corrected to this time point.
 Furthermore, although in this example tracer injection coincides with scan start, this is not always the case and hence we allow for the flexibility of specifying